brianmulder/runpod-textgen-stack/README.md

 Run `make lint` to verify shell scripts, Markdown files, and the pod spec.
 The command installs `shellcheck`, `shfmt`, `jq`, `markdownlint`, and `python3-jsonschema` automatically if missing.
+GitHub Actions runs the same checks on each pull request.